sandeep-cs-dev/Lets-Encrypt-nginx-nodejs-setup/README.md

 });

 ```
-# Running Letencrypt script
+# Running Let's encrypt script
 ```shell
 git clone https://github.com/letsencrypt/letsencrypt
 cd letsencrypt
 ./letsencrypt-auto certonly --manual --email admin@example.com -d example.com
 ```
- Before pressing key to continue, replace actual path-key and and file with challenge key in express server.
+ Before pressing key to continue, replace actual path key and and file with challenge key in express server.
- Make sure your express server is accessible from the domain for which you want to optain certificate.
+ Make sure your express server is accessible from the domain for which you want to optain the certificate.

-This creates a directory: `/etc/letsencrypt/live/example.com/` containing certificate files:
+This creates a directory: `/etc/letsencrypt/live/example.com/` containing below certificate files:

 - cert.pem
 - chain.pem